aminamir97/expenses_app_test/README.md

 # Expenses_App

-This App allowing the user to track his/her personal expenses by few easy operations including : read , filter , delete , add , visualizing chart for the weekly expenses .
+This App allowing the user to track his/her personal expenses by few easy operations including : read , filter , delete , add , visualizing chart for the weekly expenses and expenses monthly filter .

 ## Installation